code4romania/website-factory/help/content/school/en/04-Content/08-form-submissions.md

 ---

- the forms where the Save responses in the panel option was checked, you can view the responses directly from Website Factory: NGO.
+ the forms where the Save responses in the panel option was checked, you can view the responses directly from Website Factory: Schools.
 For this, it is necessary to go through the following steps:

 1)  Access the admin panel